jssql1234/docs-sqlpay/docs/usage/report.md

 Jump to **step 3** if you are coming from the **Print EA Form** section
 :::

-1. Let's go to Payroll -> Statutary Reports (Yearly) -> Print Income Tax EA Form..
+1. Navigate to Payroll > Statutary Reports (Yearly) > Print Income Tax EA Form..

    ![print-ea](../../static/img/usage/report/print-ea.png)